 PSKY Short Volume

-Paramount Skydance Corporation Class B Common Stock (PSKY) operates in the Communication Services sector, specifically the Entertainment industry, with a market capitalization near $11.39B, listed on NASDAQ, employing roughly 18,600 people, carrying a beta of 1.45 to the broader market.
-Paramount Skydance Corporation operates as a media, streaming, and entertainment company worldwide.
+Paramount Skydance Corporation Class B Common Stock (PSKY) operates in the Communication Services sector, specifically the Entertainment industry, with a market capitalization near $10.49B, listed on NASDAQ, employing roughly 18,600 people, carrying a beta of 1.44 to the broader market.
+Paramount Skydance Corporation functions as a worldwide leader in media, streaming, and entertainment.
 Led by David Ellison, public since 2005-12-05.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.